Help Guide

 Fines and child maintenance liability orders

-Unpaid fines or penalties can lead to register entries and enforcement such as deductions from benefits or wages.
+Unpaid fines or penalties can lead to Register entries and enforcement such as deductions from benefits or wages.

-Child Maintenance Service can obtain liability orders that may result in bailiff action, deductions, charging orders, driving disqualification, or in extreme cases, committal to prison.
+The Child Maintenance Service can obtain liability orders that may result in bailiff action, deductions, charging orders, driving disqualification, or in extreme cases, committal to prison.

 The Register of Judgments, Orders and Fines